wdmg/yii2-options/README.md

     ?>

 # Status and version [ready to use]
+* v.1.5.5 - Fixed deprecated class declaration
 * v.1.5.4 - Added delete and deleteAll for options component
 * v.1.5.3 - Added edit interface for array/object options
-* v.1.5.2 - Added try/catch for unserialize, loading app name from params